If you’re planning a pregnancy or you’re in the early stages of one, there’s no better time to learn about birth defects.

 - Triple or quadruple blood test: This test is done anywhere from the 15th to the 20th week of pregnancy to find out whether your baby might have certain issues.
-Alpha-fetoprotein (AFP), beta human chorionic gonadotropin (beta-hCG) and a kind of estrogen are checked in the triple test.
-In the quad test, the hormone inhibin A level is checked as well (source).
+Alpha-fetoprotein (AFP), beta-human chorionic gonadotropin (beta-hCG), and a kind of estrogen are checked in the triple test.
+In the quad test, the hormone inhibin A level is checked as well (13).

-- Ultrasound: This is the test many expectant moms look forward to, but are still nervous about.
-Using an ultrasound between 18 to 20 weeks of a pregnancy can help doctors spot problems, such as heart, belly, or spine issues, as well as Down syndrome (source).
+- Ultrasound: This is the test called the anatomy scan many expectant moms look forward to but are still nervous about.
+Using an ultrasound between 18 to 20 weeks of pregnancy can help doctors spot problems, such as heart, belly, or spine issues, as well as Down syndrome (14).

 First Trimester Diagnostic Tests

 - Chorionic villus sampling: This test is performed at the 10-to-12-week point of your pregnancy.
-It can help identify conditions such as Down syndrome, sickle cell disease and cystic fibrosis.
-To collect the chorionic villus cells, the doctor will put a catheter in your uterus or put a needle in your uterus through your belly (source).
+It can help identify conditions such as Down syndrome, sickle cell disease, and cystic fibrosis.
+To collect the chorionic villus cells, the doctor will put a catheter in your uterus or put a needle in your uterus through your belly (15).